 2. Anti-Chafing Gel

-All guys know the pain of chafing so there’s no need to describe it.
-Summertime is the absolute worst for chafing, due to heat, humidity, and sweat.
-If you’re looking to avoid painful blisters, get a simple, unscented powder gel.
+All guys know the pain of chafing, so there’s no need to describe it.
+Summertime is the absolute worst for chafing, due to heat, humidity and sweat.
+If you’re looking to avoid painful blisters, get a simple unscented, powder or gel.
 It will save you many a worry when it comes to chafing.